peterbrittain/asciimatics/doc/source/intro.rst

 How to use it?
 --------------

-Create a curses window, create a :py:obj`.Screen`, put together a :py:obj:`.Scene` using some :py:obj:`.Effect` objects and then get the Screen to play it.
+Create a curses window, create a :py:obj:`.Screen`, put together a :py:obj:`.Scene` using some :py:obj:`.Effect` objects and then get the Screen to play it.

 .. code-block:: python